You have a keyword tool. A content planner (maybe a spreadsheet, maybe Trello). An AI writing assistant. A rank tracker. Maybe a site audit tool too.

 What "one system" actually means

 This isn't about cramming five bad tools into one interface.
-It's about building a system where each part was designed to work with the others.
+It's about a system where each part was designed to work with the others.

 One login.
 One place where your content strategy lives.
 And a system that gets smarter about your site the longer you use it — because every piece of data makes the other pieces more useful.

-That's the integration thesis.
 Not "we do everything."
 But: everything we do makes the other things work better.

-And that's something five separate tools will never do.
+That's something five separate tools will never do.